dkpro/dkpro-tc/pages/DKProTcBasics_1_0_0.md

 ### Experiment
 DKPro TC has two experimental modi, a train-test experiment (shown in the code snippet) in which a fixed train-test data split is provided by the user or cross-validation in which DKPro TC splits the data autonomously into the number of requested folds.

+### Results of an experiment
+The results are written to the folder provided as `DKPRO_HOME` directory.
+The subfolder contain all output written by an experiment, and not just the final results.
+The folder with the results is the `Evaluation-*` folder.
+The other folders are probably not of importance for using DKPRo TC, but we explain their content yet briefly.
+For a train-test experiment, the following folders are created:

+* InitTask-Train-ExperimentName-*
+* InitTask-Test-ExperimentName-*
+* OutcomeCollectionTask-ExperimentName-*
+* MetaInfoTask-ExperimentName-*
+* ExtractFeaturesTask-Train-ExperimentName-*
+* ExtractFeaturesTask-Test-ExperimentName-*
+* DKProTcShallowTestTask-ExperimentName-*
+* <MachineLearningAdapter>-ExperimentName-*
+* Evaluation-ExperimentName-*

+The `InitTask` folders contain the provided training and testing data converted into an internal data format. `OutcomeCollectionTask` collects all occurring labels in the training and testing data (or nothing if its regression). `MetaInfoTask` prepares the usage of features that use a frequency cut-off, i.e. the word-ngram feature that is used in the experimental setup. `ExtractFeatureTask` contain the extracted features in the data format the respective classifier expects. `DKProTcShallowTestTask` and `<MachineLearningAdapter>` execute the actual classifier with the feature data extracted before.
+The results per instance and some more low-level information can be found in the `<MachineLearningAdapter>` folder.